Skelmis/Discord-Anti-Spam/docs/modules/interactions/options.rst

  - Set using an existing object ``Options.no_punish = True``

-For more in depth meanings and explanations, please see the primary docstring of :py:class:`antispam.anti_spam_handler.AntiSpamHandler`
+For more in depth meanings and explanations, please see the primary docstring of :py:class:`antispam.AntiSpamHandler`

  .. currentmodule:: antispam.dataclasses.options